Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Introduction

-In this paper, we address the question of the existence or not of such a fixed point in completely different point of view, through an exploration of the large rank limit of a just-renomalizable family of models.
-We show that in this limit, only a sub-family of melons survives, providing a well recurrence relation for Feynman amplitudes.
-Taking into account only the $1PI$ two point Feynman amplitudes, this recurrence relation can be solved in terms of Lambert functions, leading to a explicit expression for two point function to all orders of the perturbative expansion.
-From this explicit solution, and taking into account the strong relation between two and four point functions arising from Ward identities in the melonic approximation, we solve the Callan-Symanzik equation, and deduce explicit expression for relevant and marginal $\beta$-functions.
+In this paper, we address the question of the existence or not of such a fixed point from a completely different point of view, through an exploration of the large rank limit of a just-renormalizable family of models.
+We show that in this limit, only a subfamily of melons survives, providing a good recurrence relation for Feynman amplitudes.
+Taking into account only the $1PI$ two-point Feynman amplitudes, this recurrence relation can be solved in terms of Lambert functions, leading to an explicit expression for the two-point function to all orders of the perturbative expansion.
+From this explicit solution, and taking into account the strong relation between two and four-point functions arising from Ward identities in the melonic approximation, we solve the Callan-Symanzik (C-S) equation, and deduce an explicit expression for relevant and marginal $\beta$-functions.
 Finally, investigating these solutions, we show that no-fixed point occurs in the considered region of the full space of couplings. \\